 Dealing with Business Insurance Requirements from Landlords, Clients, and Investors

 We see all kinds of business insurance requirements (and coverage change requests) from our clients’ landlords, clients, investors, business partners, and more.
 These requests are processed by creating an “endorsement” on the policy that puts the change into effect.
 From a location change to adding a new coverage to a policy, some endorsements are more complicated than others.
-Often times we see our clients forced to request an endorsement that they don’t fully understand because of a contractual requirement.
+Often times we see our clients forced to request an endorsement that they don’t fully understand because of insurance requirements in contracts and a contractual requirement.

 If this sounds familiar to you, have no fear!
 Let’s go through the top 5 insurance requirements from landlords, clients, investors, or business partners.
 We’ll talk about where they come from, what they mean, how they’re processed, and how they effect your insurance coverage if a claim arises.